-When units in the rental pool are up for sale it can sometimes become confusing as to who needs what information.
-As the seller, who has the Rental Management Agreement with Deerhurst Resort it is important that you keep us informed of your intentions and progress so that we can assist you, the new owner and the guests with a smooth sale of the unit.
+When units in the rental pool are up for sale, it can sometimes become confusing as to who needs what information.
+As the seller, who has the Rental Management Agreement with Deerhurst Resort, it is important that you keep us informed of your intentions and progress so that we can assist you, the new owner and the guests with a smooth sale of the unit.

 Outlined are the steps for selling a unit that is in the rental program.

 1. Choose a real estate agent that is familiar with Deerhurst Resort and the rental business model.
-There are many questions from purchasers during the sale process that they will need to have knowledge on.
-Ensure your real estate agent has a copy of your rental management agreement, condominium rules, and revenue statements, as the potential purchasers will request that information and the resort is unable to provide this information until a firm offer is confirmed.
+There are many questions from purchasers during the sale process that they will need to have knowledge of.
+Ensure your real estate agent has a copy of your rental management agreement, condominium rules, and revenue statements, as the potential purchasers will request that information, and the resort is unable to provide this information until a firm offer is confirmed.